Questions regarding SHIPPING, DELIVERY, INSTALLATION

 - • Please give us your full address when requesting a shipping quote.

-- • We will respond to you within 24 hours and can almost always give a shipping quote within 3 working days.
+- • We will try to respond to you within 24 hours and can almost always give a shipping quote within 3 working days.

 - • We will carefully communicate all details to you as necessary for each particular work, and obtain your confirmation before shipping.